 To matter: to be important or significant

-Olu Taiwo is currently taking part in the Babylon Young Curators Programme; a year-long professional development opportunity for young people aged 18 – 25.
-As a Babylon Young Curator, Olu is presenting an exhibition called ‘I Matter’ at Babylon Gallery in Ely, from 28 May – 13 June 2021.
+Olu Taiwo took part in the Babylon Young Curators Programme in 2020/21; a year-long professional development opportunity for young people aged 18 – 25.
+As a Babylon Young Curator, Olu present an exhibition called ‘I Matter’ at Babylon Gallery in Ely, from 28 May – 13 June 2021.